nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 5.4.
 Using a parameter file to override defaults

-We provide a parameter file in the project directory, called `demo-params.json`, which contains key-value pairs for all of the parameters our workflow expects.
+We provide a parameter file in the current directory, called `demo-params.json`, which contains key-value pairs for all of the parameters our workflow expects.
 The values are the same input files and reference files we've been using so far.

 ```json title="demo-params.json" linenums="1"